-The board should have a policy and procedures on handling personnel complaints by the public, just as it has on handling internal personnel problems.
-Then any board member approached by an irate member of the public can honestly state that there is a procedure to be followed and that discussion of the problem before thorough investigation would be unfair and unproductive.
-Following established policy and procedures should minimize reactive results and provide for greater consistency.
+A pre-existing policy and procedure on handling personnel complaints by the public, just as it has on handling internal grievances will help the board from reacting in the moment.
+With such a policy any board member approached by a member of the community can state that there is a procedure to be followed.

-If the director is aware of a personnel grievance regarding his or her employment, s/he should promptly notify the board president and chair of the Personnel Committee, who should determine whether a meeting is needed and when to notify board members.
-The board's role is to find the facts, ascertaining what happened by interviewing those concerned.
+If the director is aware of a personnel grievance regarding his or her employment, the board president and chair of the Personnel Committee should be notified.
+They will determine whether a meeting is needed and when to notify board members.
+Ensuring everyone has the facts on what happened is the board's roles.
 Have staff members submit statements in writing, according to procedure.
 Make sure you follow your complaint and grievance procedures.
 The board should not act, or make public statements, until it has had an opportunity to confirm the facts.
 Premature decisions are hard to undo.
 Review all board discussion and proposed actions with your attorney.